vtex/styleguide/react/components/Modal/README.md

               items, add and remove products, and even pay for the order.
             </p>
             <p>
-              However, for users already registered in the plataform (whose data is filled automatically in the checkout), all personal informations are secure: only the informations' owner has access to them, after he is authenticated in the store.
+              However, for users already registered in the platform (whose data is filled automatically in the checkout), all personal informations are secure: only the informations' owner has access to them, after he is authenticated in the store.